Sourdough Tahini Honey Cookies

 • Whole Milk: Adding a couple of tablespoons of milk to the cookies helps them spread more and have a chewier texture (I tested without, and they were a little dry!).
 To make them dairy-free, use plant-based milk or water.

-• Vanilla extract: Use vanilla bean paste for more vanilla flavor.
+• Vanilla extract: Use vanilla bean paste for more vanilla flavor like in these Sourdough Vanilla Wafers.

 • Toasted Sesame Seeds: Toast your sesame seeds before baking.
 This will bring out their flavor and add a crunch to the outside of the cookies.
 I like a mixture of white and black sesame seeds for contrast.